Rudakevych/BlackJack/README.md

 Welcome to the BlackJack game!

-Run Main method in class com.logos.blackJack.terminalVersion.GameRUNNER to start the game.
+Run "main" method in class com.logos.blackJack.terminalVersion.GameRUNNER to start the game.

 Rules: